 And these are the reasons, my friends, why I contacted him.
 So let’s get to the Q&A:

-Adorian: I barely find 10 persons to do more then 20 strict pullups under the age of 30.
-You are truly to another level!
+Adorian: I barely find 10 persons to do more than 20 strict pull-ups under the age of 30.
+You are truly at the next level!

 Adorian: What is your professional career and how many hours a day do you work?

 Will: My Career is Calisthenics (Hahaaa!), just kidding.
 Jokes aside, I graduated from College with a degree in Business Management/Administration.
 I have worked in many fields.
 In the last 9 years, I have been working with a Home/Commercial Alarms Security company and my work involves Alarm monitoring and Technical support from a Central location.
 We identify people inside the properties and verify/confirm if they belong there or not via camera, phone or voice intercom communication from our Central location to theirs and we dispatch the local authorities such as police, medical and fire depending on the alarm event and needs of the person(s) on site.

 Adorian: When do you find time to workout?
 You seem so passionate about this sport.
 Do you still find time for personal activities and family?